 However, the UK is not one of the most affordable international study destinations.
 If you want to have the perfect study experience abroad, you need to plan your budget carefully.

-Don’t limit your search for study options to London because you will find plenty of affordable degree programmes in other parts of the country as well.
-You will notice big differences between tuition costs in England, and the regions of Wales, Scotland, and Northern Ireland.
+Don’t limit your search to study options in London because you will find many affordable degree programmes in other parts of the country as well.
+You will notice significant differences between tuition costs in England, Wales, Scotland, and Northern Ireland.

-Average Master’s degree tuition fees in the United Kingdom range from 6,000 - 10,000 GBP per year, although costs can get considerably higher depending on the institution and the programme you plan to attend; fees for disciplines such as business, engineering or computer science can be considerably higher compared to fees for disciplines like education, journalism or humanities.
+Average tuition fees for Master’s degrees in England range from 5,000 to over 30,000 GBP per year, but costs can get considerably higher depending on the institution and the type of study programme you plan to attend.

 Usually, yearly tuition fees don’t differ very much between undergraduate and postgraduate programmes in England.